 Benefit can still be paid to a landlord if a tenant falls into arrears of 8 weeks or more.
 Written proof of arrears will be required and so landlords should make sure they keep detailed records of the rent account.

 Housing Association tenants or private tenancies with claims prior to 7 April 2008

-For Housing Association tenants, or for private tenants whose date of claim is prior to 7 April 2008, landlords need to complete a direct payment of housing benefit to landlords form and return it to us in order to have rent paid directly.
+For Housing Association tenants, or for private tenants whose date of claim is prior to 7 April 2008, landlords need to fill in a direct payment of housing benefit to landlords form and return it to us in order to have rent paid directly.